xiaoye97/VRoidXYTool/README_English.md

 - Link Texture Tool.
 You can edit image in drawing tools(eg PS/SAI), when you save file, the file will auto sync to VRoidStudio.
 - Camera Tool.
 Quickly set the position of the camera around the body or around the head.
 Set camera orthographic or perspective mode.
 - Guide Tool.
 Add grid and guide image to VRoid Studio.
+- Pose Perset Tool.
+In the PhotoBooth and pose mode, you can save and load custom pose perset.
 - Anti-Aliasing.

 ![Preview](LinkTexturePreview.gif)